 In our previous article, we covered the main acquisition channels for new members at martial arts schools.
 It may or may not surprise you that search engines accounted for a whopping 46% of new gym members.
 If you add map services such as Google Maps to it, which is another form of search, that comes to a staggering 63%.
 That means that on average, almost 2 / 3 of your member acquisition will arrive via online search.

-Considering those numbers, it’s impossible to ignore how important it is for your gym to appear in those online searches.
-In this article I’ll explore everything you should know to make sure you have the search angle covered, and help you perform better than the average gym.
+Considering those numbers, it’s impossible to ignore how important it is for your martial arts school to appear in those online searches.
+In this article I’ll explore everything you should know to make sure you have the search angle covered, and help you perform better than the local competition.

 - Do you need to do SEO?

 - Overview of what is SEO

 - Improving your site structure for search engines